eparlato/social-networking-kata/backlog.md

   * required java 1.6+
   * how to launch tests with maven -> be sure you have sourcefire plugin configured
   * how to create and launch the application from the jar -> pom must be configured first

+* next time try a different mocking framework, such as Mockito.
+With jmock it was hard to test certain conditions, such as test that all Message objects in a List call a method.